Connecting Independently Trained Modes via Layer-Wise Connectivity: Introduction

-In this work, we propose a new empirical algorithm, termed \textit{Low-Loss Path Finding} (LLPF), for connecting two independently trained modes(i.e. trained with different random seeds).
+To address these limitations and to more efficiently navigate the low-loss region, we propose a new empirical algorithm, termed \textit{Low-Loss Path Finding} (LLPF), for connecting two independently trained modes(i.e. trained with different random seeds).
 Our approach offers two main advantages: (1) it is effective not only for the aforementioned architectures but also for more recent models, including MobileNet~\citep{sandler2019mobilenetv2invertedresidualslinear}, ShuffleNet~\citep{zhang2017shufflenetextremelyefficientconvolutional}, EfficientNet~\citep{tan2020efficientnetrethinkingmodelscaling}, Deep Layer Aggregation (DLA)~\citep{yu2019deeplayeraggregation}, RegNet~\citep{radosavovic2020designingnetworkdesignspaces} and Compact Convolutional Transformers (CCT)~\citep{hassani2022escapingbigdataparadigm}; and (2) it exhibits strong reproducibility—given appropriate search hyperparameters, it consistently discovers mode connections with nearly identical training loss and test accuracy trajectories irrespective of the random seed\footnote{We validate this claim via hundreds of simulations; see Section~\ref{sec:experimental_evaluation}.}.
 We attribute these improvements primarily to the use of \textit{layer-wise mode connectivity}, which posits that two modes not linearly connected in the full parameter space may still be linearly connected in a layer-by-layer manner~\citep{adilova2024layerwiselinearmodeconnectivity}.

 \textbf{Contributions.} This paper makes the following contributions: